 The engineer changed the bug status to “Fixed.”

 An engineer can add additional testing scenarios for verification (in addition to the original bug scenario).

-The bug is moved to the person who should verify it (Usually the same person who open it).
+The bug is moved to the person who should verify it (Usually the same person who opened it).

-This status is set in any case that the newly opened bug is already opened in the bug tracking system.
+This status is set if the newly opened bug is already opened in the bug tracking system.